shuheng-cao/MatrixCalculator/README.md

 # MatrixCalculator

 ### *Warning: This APP is built on iPhone 7 and haven't been adapted for other version.
-Sorry for the inconvenience.*
+Sorry for any inconvenience.*

 * ## Quick Presentation